 2. Invest In A High-End Cooler

-It may seem pointless to spend a couple hundred dollars on a cooler, but they truly do keep your food safe to eat.
+It may seem pointless to spend a few hundred dollars on a cooler, but they truly do keep your food safe to eat.

 The more expensive products tend to have thicker walls and better insulation, which will prevent any ice from melting.

-While I don’t tend to bring too many perishable food items to the campsite, I do own a RTIC Cooler which I use for road trips.
+While I don’t tend to bring too many perishable food items to the campsite, our Yeti Tundra Haul cooler joins us on most camping trips.

-Leaving it in the back of my SUV and opening it about every few hours, the ice inside stays solid for about 3-4 days.
-I think it would perform quite well on the campsite.
+Leaving it in the back of my Subaru Outback and opening it about every few hours, the ice inside stays solid for about 3-4 days.

 Camper's Tip: Just in case, keep a thermometer inside the cooler to ensure that the temperature remains around 40℉.